Effectively communicating across cultures is one of the biggest challenges for companies scaling globally.

-Effectively communicating across cultures is one of the biggest challenges for companies scaling globally.
-Overcoming language barriers is just the first step.
 Differences in communication styles, etiquette rules, and social customs can cause misunderstandings that damage professional relationships and cost your business revenue.

-Like most aspects of running a business, effective communication across cultures is a skill best honed through experience and practice.
 The more you interact with individuals from other cultures, the better you’ll be able to navigate the potential pitfalls of doing business across national and cultural borders.

 Finding low-pressure ways to practice your cross-cultural communication first can be a big help, but that’s not always possible in the real world.
-If you’re looking for ways to improve your communication with other cultures, follow these 6 tips.

 If You Have Questions, Ask Them

-There is no such thing as a stupid question when you’re communicating across cultures.
-If something you said was confusing to the listener, you need to know so you can clarify your meaning.
-The same goes the other way.
 Asking questions is the best way to make sure you understand exactly what the other person is trying to say, therefore, avoiding miscommunications.

 How you ask questions can be important, too.
-Focus on your lack of understanding and avoid phrasings that could be taken as a critique of the other person’s communication ability.
-Some good ways to ask for clarification would be:
+Focus on your lack of understanding and avoid phrasing that could be taken as a critique of the other person’s communication ability.

-• I’m not sure I understand… … …, can you explain it to me in a different way?
+- I’m not sure I understand… can you explain it to me differently?

-• If I understand correctly, you’re saying… … … Is that right?
+- If I understand correctly, you’re saying… Is that right?

-• I’m interested in what you said about… … … Could you tell me more?
+- I’m interested in what you said about… Could you tell me more?

-• I want to make sure we’re on the same page.
-What is your understanding of… … …?
+- I want to make sure we’re on the same page.
+What is your understanding of…?

-Whenever possible, ask open-ended questions as opposed to those with a yes/no answer.
-Asking something like “Do you understand?” can lead to further confusion if their understanding is different than your meaning.
+Asking something like “Do you understand?” can lead to further confusion if their understanding is different from your meaning.

 Don’t Make Assumptions (Especially Negative Ones)